 My experience has taught me that encouragement and patience are invaluable in every lesson but most especially in a SEN classroom.
 I work closely with every student, providing the individualised support and praise they require.
 I also make sure to include the family in planning and review and stay connected with them and specialist agencies involved, to develop and encourage the success of each student, both inside and outside the lessons.
 I have enjoyed and truly appreciate everything I have learnt from each child and each family with whom I have been fortunate to work.
 As well as providing sessions in person, I provide online live teaching sessions using a range of different platforms from Skype Zoom, IMO, Google classroom and WizIQ.
 Student support SEN Subject Specialisms:

-Foundation to Key Stage 3 in (Literacy) English and (numeracy) Maths and Science.
-Functional skills in English and Maths.
-Employability/ Life / Foundation skills.
-Language acquisition.
-Study skills, revision techniques and homework support.
-GCSE History, Citizenship/PSHE and RE.
-A ‘level -Sociology, Business, Psychology and Health & Social care.
-BTEC Levels 1-4 - Health & Social care.
-My experience working with students with autism and challenging behaviour:
+Foundation English and Maths, Key Stage 3 in (Literacy) English, Maths (numeracy), Functional skills in English and Maths, History, Citizenship/PSHE and RE.
+A ‘level -Sociology, Business, Psychology and Health & Social care, Employability/ Life / Foundation skills, Language acquisition, Study skills, revision techniques and homework support.
+GCSE BTEC Levels 1-4 - Health & Social care.
+My experience working with students with autism:

 I have lots of experience working with children with a range of levels of autism especially High functioning Autism on an individual basis.
 I develop a plan of action and materials to support the student’s progress while creating safe, stimulating, and supportive environment for my student .
 My approach is to use short (easy to remember) sentences and keywords and support oral actions with visual references: Repeat pairing of words with pictures / objects / routine activities.
 Using observation to record behavioural patterns – what ticks with them and what doesn’t and focus on appropriate replacement behaviours and use improvisation to model what the child should say rather than asking direct questions.
 I then break up activities into a sequence of smaller steps based on the young person’s interest to plan activities and use a reward system.
-My experience teaching Study skills and Independent learning:
+My experience supporting children with demand avoidance behaviour and other behavioural needs:

 I provide different fun learning tasks that provide my students the basic skills of Literacy including reading, writing, speaking, and listening.
 Students and I discuss the topics they find interesting and this is used these to create fun and effective activities for learning.
 It helps the student to engage in lessons and gives them a sense of self control and achievement.
 In one to one session, I used books on athletics to support a student with their reading and this really helped because they were immediately interested and helped with their concentration and writing skills.
 My experience in Coaching and Mentoring students and young adults: